The Happiness Question

 The Happiness Choice

-- Celebrate your one-of-a-kind happiness determinants.
+- Celebrate your one-of-a-kind happiness.
 Do not compare it to your brother or your sister, or to a neighbour or a (facebook) friend.
 FOMO is the “thief of joy”.
-For what determines your happiness is unique to you, and only you.
+For what determines your happiness is unique to you to you, and only you.